Remortgaging: do I need a conveyancing solicitor?

-Whether you’re remortgaging to get a better deal, to consolidate debts or to release some equity in your home, we look at when you’ll need a conveyancing solicitor, what they do, which one you should use and how much you’ll have to pay the solicitor to remortgage.
+Whether you’re remortgaging to get a better deal, to consolidate debts or to release some equity in your home, we look at when you’ll need a conveyancing solicitor.
+We explain what they do, which one you should use and how much you’ll have to pay the conveyancing solicitor when remortgaging.

 The main reason for remortgaging is to reduce your monthly repayments.
 But you need to make sure your savings outweigh any early redemption fees, arrangement fees, valuation fees and any broker costs.
 But did you also know you could have to pay legal fees as well?

-Will I always need a solicitor when I remortgage?
+Will I always need a conveyancing solicitor when remortgaging?

-Not always.
-If you’re just getting an advance (ie borrowing more on your existing mortgage deal with your existing lender) then there are no legal charges involved in the transaction, only charges associated with increasing the loan and repayments.
+You won’t always need a conveyancing solicitor if you remortgage.
+If you’re just getting an advance (i.e. borrowing more on your existing mortgage deal with your existing lender) then there are no legal charges involved in the transaction, only charges associated with increasing the loan and repayments.

 If you remortgage with your current lender, by simply moving to a new rate or deal, it’s considered a “product transfer” and requires no additional legal work.